ejime7/ej-azure-devops/README.md

  ![](Images/Create_Repository.png)

- >First, we need an ssh key
+ >Then, you need to create an ssh key
  ```
  Open the Azure Cloud Shell Terminal and then follow the commands below,